 Donations to the project may be made through the AIBT's BOB page on the Wonderful website.

 The AIBT would like to thank the Bristol Visual and Environmental Group for a donation of £10 000 in memory of Dorothy Brown.
 Dorothy was for many years an indefatigable champion of the heritage in Bristol and its environs.
 Many historic buildings owe their continuing existence to the battles she fought for the heritage up to her death.
 The organisation she founded, the Bristol Visual and Environmental Group, is now being wound up, and our project is very lucky to benefit from the residual funds being distributed from her trust by the surviving trustees.

 Work Parties in 2019

 This will be an exciting year in which we hope to have the Bridge turning again, 170 years after it was comnpleted to Brunel's innovative design.
 We plan to work on Saturdays, but there will be extra work-days as necessary to achieve our aim of trial turning in July.
 We must complete the levelling of the wheels, purchase and install a new steel-ring track, centralize and lower the whole deck-assembly, and strengthen the corroded structure, so plenty of helpers will be needed and all skills welcome, not only engineering!

 The proposed dates for work parties in 2019 are as follows:

 2019 is the 170th anniversary of the building of the bridge, and this milestone will be celebrated on 06, 07 and 08 September.
-Details will be announced nearer the time on the 170th Anniversary page of the website.
+Details can be found on the 170th Anniversary events page of the website.